martanto/DashVolcano/README.md

 Updated datasets can be downloaded directly from https://georoc.eu/georoc/new-start.asp, where they are grouped by tectonic settings.

 Here is an example:
 In the folder GeorocDataset, there is a folder named Complex_Volcanic_Settings_comp.
 It contains the file ETNA_SICILY.csv, which is, say, the file that you would like to update.
 On the left menu of  https://georoc.eu/georoc/new-start.asp, choose Locations, then Complex Volcanic Settings,then Download complete precompiled dataset.
 You will obtain 7 files: CENTRAL-NEW_YORK_KIMBERLITES.csv, OAXACA_MEXICO.csv, ETNA_SICILY.csv, POTIGUAR_BASIN.csv, FINGER_LAKES_FIELD_NEW_YORK.csv, USTICA_ISLAND_ITALY.csv, HYBLEAN_OR_IBLEAN_PLATEAU_SICILY.csv.
 Each of these files will have a prefix, that serves as an identifier, and also contains a date, e.g. 2022-06-1VOFM5_ETNA_SICILY.csv.
 Just put 2022-06-1VOFM5_ETNA_SICILY.csv inside Complex_Volcanic_Settings_comp.
-There is no need to change the filename (or you could remove the prefix if you prefer).
 The app will read the data by ignoring the prefix, and if there are several files, the most recent should be chosen.

+**I have my own datasets, I would like to add them, is it possible?**

+Yes, it is also possible to add more samples with their rock composition, if the desired samples are not (yet) present in the GEOROC dataset.
+They need to be in the same format as GEOROC format, and put in the ManualDataset folder.
+The mapping files need to be updated correspondingly (more on this in "Georoc - GVP mapping files" below), so does the file "GEOROCaroundGVP.csv" (more on this in "The file GEOROCaroundGVP file" below).
+Examples are found in the ManualDataset folder.

+** I would like to display GEOROC data for a volcano which is not in the GVP database, is it possible?**

+Yes it is possible.
+You can do it by editing the mapping files manually, more in below in the "GEOROC - GVP mapping files" section.

 **Georoc - GVP mapping files**